 If Britain does in fact leave the European Union, will it still operate under the REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) regulatory standards outlaid in 2006?
 REACH has long been thought to be most burdensome for small- to medium-sized businesses, and many in Britain relish the opportunity to operate out from under its thumb.
 Globally, though, it’s unlikely end-users will be keen on the unknowns that come with buying chemical products without overarching governmental regulatory protections.

 The broader question is whether or not an interruption of Britain’s free trade would strike immediate volatility among chemical markets worldwide.
 If Britain ceases to be a major player in the international chemicals market, a ripple effect will be felt from supply chain to R&D sides worldwide.

 It’s too early to know exactly how Brexit will shake out, or even whether it will actually happen at all.
 What is known, however, is that the chemicals industry makes up an incredibly large part of Britain’s economy, and that the nation’s contributions to the global chemical field would be sorely missed if they came into question.
 Only one thing’s for sure, and that’s that Brexit is not only a purely British concern.

-To request a quote, click here.
+For custom ordering or to request a quote, click here.

 For general questions and concerns, click here.